AxelMBC/News_Automation/README.md

 ## Usage

 1. **Configure the script:**
-   -Open the "scrape_yahoo_finance_bs4.py" script.
+   - Open the "scrape_yahoo_finance_bs4.py" script.
-   -Set the "to_email", "from_email", and "app_password" variables with your email details and the app-specific password.
+   - Set the "to_email", "from_email", and "app_password" variables with your email details and the app-specific password.